solidatyoungdevdotnet/JPA-to-ERD-reporting-plugin/README.md

 ## troubleshooting
 I've noticed a few peculiarities that require your project to be written with certain conventions in order for the graph to work;
+- Every field must meet the following requirements:
-- Every column should have either a Column annotation or JoinColumn annoation.
-We use this to the get the database name
+	- must have either a @Column annotation or @JoinColumn annoation.
+	- field cannot be transient
+	- field cannot be annotated as @Transient
+	- field cannot be static
+	- does not work on getter/setter methods
 - the jar containing javax.persistence.* annotation classes must be in compile scope
 - make sure the site plugin is included in the build section with this plugin turned on
 - If you get a graph where all the nodes and edges are visible but the text is missing, it means your JVM could not find